Janet-Cajavilca/Excel-Parental-Leave-Analysis/README.md

 ## Ressources

-* I used the Report of Luka Mihailo Jović as inspiration [See his Report](https://mavenanalytics.io/project/4525)
+* I used the report of Luka Mihailo Jović as inspiration [See his Report](https://mavenanalytics.io/project/4525)
-* Dataset was downloaded from Maven Analytics [Visit Website](https://www.mavenanalytics.io/data-playground?accessType=open)
+* The Dataset was downloaded from Maven Analytics [Visit Website](https://www.mavenanalytics.io/data-playground?accessType=open)

 ## Grateful for Your Review